-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the 500D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 500D was succeeded by the Canon 550D.
+Both the 500D and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The 500D was replaced by the Canon 550D, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 500D and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.